darkrenaissance/darkfi/doc/src/misc/darkwiki.md

 % darkwiki update --dry-run
 ```

-5 - Both `restore` and `update` commands are accepting pass the files names instead of updating/restoring all the documents in ~/darkwiki
+5 - Both `restore` and `update` commands are accepting passing the files names instead of updating/restoring all the documents in ~/darkwiki

 ```shell
 % darkwiki update file1.md file2.md